 Yes.
-Thanks to the groovy goodness, one can parse the newly added comments and trigger a resolve transition
+With the help of groovy-based script rules you can parse the newly added comments and trigger a resolve transition

-The way we solved it involved finding the right projectkey in the database table and use it to raise the issue in the right project.
-Check following example showing how such configuration can be set up using Exalate.
+The way we solved it, involves finding the right projectkey in the database table and use it to raise the issue in the right project.
+Check the following example showing how this behavior can be configured using Exalate.

 The synchronization engine is processing sync events sequentially (for the moment - November 26.
 2016).
 Processing 10000 issues in 100 different projects might take a couple of hours.
 We have been synchronizing 10k+ issues as part of our performance tests and we are looking at increasing the processing speed to meet the challenge that one of our prospects is facing.

 This happens immediately.
-Exalate is based on a fully event-driven engine Whenever a user changes some information (and that information needs to be sent), a sync event is generated containing a snapshot of the modified issue - ready to be sent to the remote instance.
-When 10 issues are changed, or 1 issue 10 times at the same moment (it does happen) - 10 events are generated.
+Exalate is based on a fully event-driven engine Whenever a user changes some information and that information needs to be sent, a sync event is generated containing a snapshot of the modified issue - ready to be sent to the remote instance.
+When 10 issues are changed, or 1 issue 10 times at the same moment - 10 events are generated.

 The replication layer in the exalate architecture will transmit each sync event to the remote instance, triggering a sync request, which is processed at its own pace.

-Whenever an error occurs, a detailed overview (= stack trace) leading to the problem is raised.
-In case this is not sufficient, one might create a support.zip and send it to firstname.lastname@example.org for further processing.
+Whenever an error occurs, a detailed overview is raised.
+It leads to the problem and we call it stack trace.
+In case this is not sufficient, you can create a support.zip and send it to email@example.com for further processing.